AlaskaAirlines/auro-button/.github/CONTRIBUTING.md

 ## DO NOT git pull on a feature branch

 We ask that we keep our repo's history linear.
-This helps maintain a easy to understand version history and is crucial to our semantic versioning strategy.
+This helps maintain an easy to understand version history and is crucial to our semantic versioning strategy.
 If you find yourself unable to push to the remote, please **DO NOT** use the `$ git pull` command.
 If this is discovered during a review, **the pull request will be rejected**.
 Please see the following instructions on rebasing below.

 ### Rebase on main